mvolkmann/blog/src/smalltalk/24-reflection.md

     - `MessageAsTempNode`

-- `NewArrayNode`
+- `NewArrayNode` - created by the `genPushNewArray:` opcode optimization

-  This has a `numElements` instance variable.

 - `ReturnNode` - caret return of a specified value or implicit return of `self`

   This has an `expr` instance variable.

-- `TemporariesDeclartionNode`
+- `TemporariesDeclarationNode` - temporary variable declarations (plural) found at the start of a method or block

   This class is specific to Cuis Smalltalk.

-- `TemporaryDeclartionNode`
+- `TemporaryDeclarationNode` - temporary variable declaration (singular) found at the start of a method or block

   This class is specific to Cuis Smalltalk.

-TODO: Describe each of the node types above.

-Squeak Smalltalk adds the classes `CommentNode`, `FieldNode`, and `FutureNode` which are not present in Cuis Smalltalk.
+Squeak Smalltalk adds the `ParseNode` subclasses `CommentNode`, `FieldNode`, and `FutureNode` which are not present in Cuis Smalltalk.

 For an example of parsing Smalltalk code and printing a representation of the parse tree, see the GitHub repository